SHAARPEC/shaarpec-python-client/README.md

 from shaarpec import Client
 ```

-Next, use [device flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/device-authorization-flow) or [code flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) to connect the client to the API with the `Client.with_device(...)` and/or `Client.with_code(...)` class methods.
+Next, use [device flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/device-authorization-flow) or [code flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) to connect the client to the API with the `Client.with_device(...)`, `Client.with_code(...)`, and/or `Client.with_credentials(...)` class methods.

-The credentials can either be stored in a .env file in the working directory (as explained in the Prerequisites section) or given directly as arguments to the `auth` dict:e
+The credentials can either be stored in a .env file in the working directory (as explained in the Prerequisites section), provided as a path, or given directly as arguments to the `auth` dict.
 ```python
 # Create a client with device flow, give authentication details directly.
 client = Client.with_device(